Updated on July 5, 2026

 OnTrac delivers parcels and handles return pickups on behalf of retailers, so most return and claim processes start with the store rather than the carrier.
 When you request a return, the retailer decides whether the parcel comes back through OnTrac or another carrier and issues the return label accordingly.

 If a parcel arrives damaged or a tracking page shows "Delivered" but nothing is at your address, document the problem promptly: photograph any damage, note the delivery date and the photo proof of delivery if one exists, and report it to the retailer you ordered from.
 Because OnTrac operates as the contracted carrier for the seller, the seller is positioned to file a claim with OnTrac, arrange a replacement, or refund the order.
-For delivery disputes the photo POD that OnTrac captures at the drop point is often the key piece of evidence.
+For delivery disputes the photo POD that OnTrac captures at the drop point is often the key piece of evidence, since it shows exactly where the driver left the package.

 Which States Does OnTrac Deliver To?

-OnTrac's network reaches more than 30 U.S. states and Washington, D.C., covering roughly 70% of the U.S. population (OnTrac, 2024).
-It is a domestic carrier only: OnTrac does not run its own international service, so cross-border parcels are handed to or from other carriers and OnTrac handles just the U.S. leg.
+OnTrac international tracking is not something shoppers need, because OnTrac is a domestic U.S. carrier: its network reaches 35 states and Washington, D.C. and serves the top 30 U.S. metro markets, covering roughly 70% of the U.S. population (OnTrac, 2024).
+OnTrac does not run its own international service, so cross-border parcels are handed to or from other carriers and OnTrac handles just the U.S. leg.

 The company describes its mission in last-mile terms: